Amaras/vlad_kemenov/chapter018_en.md

 Vlad pushed his broom to get more speed, as did all the racers, making the most out of the kilometer of empty space ahead.
 A fifth racer joined them, and they all followed each other through an unsaid agreement through the last zones of the forest.
+The next arrow lead them to a magic bog and they dodged Dragon-Fires, flame geysers that were caused by the spontaneous deflagration of underground gases when it came into contact with the magic-saturated air.

+"Why don't they try to get first place?"
+Hermione asked.

+"It's strategy," Neville whispered.
+"They help each other in the most dangerous zones.
+The remaining two laps will be harsher on them.
+Here they are!"

+Indeed, dots sprang out of the tree cover and were accelerating towards the cliff.
+Their speed was phenomenal, and all the spectators stood up to see the blur the racers left in their wake.

+"Wyan-Xi is ahead in this first lap," the comentator yelled, "follwed by Mekisv, Weasley, Palei, Nokurawa, and, what a surprise, the young Kemenov!
+My friends, the leading group is firmly established!
+The strong trio of pursuers is not far from them.
+Vasquez, Gorgol and Danui have climbed in the ranking and try to catch up to the leaders.
+Their formation is excellent and very aerodynamix!
+Will they be able to maintain it?"

+Vlad had plunged on the cliffs and his friends finally saw the real talent of flightracers.
+While they had thought that the speed had been incredible until then, the sudden speeding up was insane.